cdapio/cdap/BUILD.rst

     bower install && npm install && gulp build

-    (whenever there is change in UI packages)
+    (Whenever there is a change in the UI packages)

     Then, run standalone from IDE.